 The cost for the full round of sessions is $199, but $30 off if you go with a friend, which I did – there are two comfy chairs in the treatment room!

-If you’re local and want to check out the place I tried, it was Studio Pineo (name has since changed) in Peterborough (they also have a studio in Kingston), and I would highly recommend them (this is not sponsored, by the way).
-We were amazed by how professional and efficient the setup was (the business is run out of a home) and my friend couldn’t get over the relaxed atmosphere.
+If you’re local and want to check out the place I tried, it was Studio Pineo (name has since changed to Illume Room) in Peterborough (they also have a studio in Kingston), and I would highly recommend them (this is not sponsored, by the way).
+We were amazed by how professional and efficient the setup was (the business was run out of a home; it’s now in a different location) and my friend couldn’t get over the relaxed atmosphere.

 To answer some common questions: no, neither the gel nor light damages the enamel or roots of the teeth, and your smile will stay the new shade for up to two years depending on your lifestyle (I have a feeling my Diet Cokes are going to lessen that time for me, especially now that restaurants are moving away from straws.
 I really need to get some stainless steel ones!)